-Being hit by a vehicle while walking or running on Sandy Springs roads is one of the scariest and most dangerous experiences.
-As a pedestrian, there is nothing to protect you if a car veers of the road and collides with your body, so serious injuries are common.
-But you should not have to pay for someone else’s negligence, and our Sandy Springs pedestrian accident lawyers are here to help.
+There is nothing to protect you as a pedestrian if a car veers off the road and collides with your body, so serious injuries are common.
+You shouldn’t have to pay for someone else’s negligence, and our Sandy Springs pedestrian accident lawyers are here to help.

 At John Foy & Associates, we’ve seen firsthand the cost of a pedestrian accident to the victims and their families.
-Our goal is to get you full compensation for the damages you have suffered, as we’ve done for countless clients over the past 20 plus years.
-Call us at (404) 400-4000 or contact us online to get started with a FREE, no-obligation consultation today.
+Our goal is to get you full compensation for the damages you have suffered, as we’ve done for countless clients over the past 20+ years.

 to find a John Foy office near you